oktadev/okta-blog/_source/_posts/2021-11-12-native-sso.md

 The token-exchange-based native SSO solution is simpler and better than sharing web SSO in at least several regards:
 - **Out-of-the-box config**: Sharing web SSO requires you to use an API to configure all users to use a persistent cookie for session management.
 (The default is to use a session cookie.)
 A login session will persist even after you close the browser, which may be a surprise for some users.
 In contrast, native SSO is one of the supported grant types that can be easily enabled in the Okta admin console.
-- **Single LogOut**: It is not possible to single logout all applications with the web SSO sharing solution.
-If you want to logout from all apps, you have to logout from each app one by one.
-In contrast, in Native SSO, one can simply revoke `device_secret`, then all apps automatically sign out.
+- **Single LogOut**: It is not possible to *single logout* all applications with the web SSO sharing solution.
+If you want to log out from all apps, you have to log out from each app one by one.
+In contrast, in native SSO, one can simply revoke `device_secret`, then all apps automatically sign out.
 - **Multiple devices**: Sharing web SSO can only work on the same device.
 In contrast, native SSO can work across devices, as long as `device_secret` can be safely shared.
 In fact, the remaining portion of this blog demonstrates how to implement native SSO across multiple Apple devices.

 ## Single sign-on across multiple Apple devices